 What does the Wi-Fi router do?

-The Internet is piped into your home through a complex network of underground cables.
-(Those) Remember before the advent of Wi-Fi, the only option to connect to the internet was to use a cable.
-With Wi-Fi the connection that comes to our home with begins to circulate in the air.
-How is this possible?
+The Internet is channeled to your home via a complex network of underground cables.
+(Those who) Remember before the Wi-Fi display, the only option to connect to the internet was to use a cable.
+With Wi-Fi the connection coming to our house with cables begins to circulate in the air.
+How is this done?
 With a router, our well-known router.

 The router or router is the central hub of your home network.
 Connects directly to your network cable either via a modem.
 All incoming and outgoing traffic is routed through the router.

-Wi-Fi radio frequencies through the router are converted into radio waves that are used to transmit and receive from your connected devices.
-They often run on Linux-based operating systems.
+Wi-Fi radio frequencies through the router are converted into radio waves that are used to transmit and receive data from your connected devices.
+They often work on Linux-based operating systems.
 Most of them have a web page (with internal IP) to manage device settings and monitor your network activity.

 Although different from each other, all routers have at least one CPU (Central Processing Unit).
 One or more microprocessors are responsible for running operating system commands, initialization, packet routing and network interface controls.